StephenKrewson/hathi-images/README.md

 Here's a basic checklist for spinning up a new VM:

-- Make sure the gcloud SDK is up to date: https://cloud.google.com/sdk/docs/quickstart.
+- [x] Make sure the gcloud SDK is up to date: https://cloud.google.com/sdk/docs/quickstart.
 I had some trouble with expired keys.
-Make sure `apt-get update` runs fine.
+Make sure `apt-get update` runs with no errors.

-- Follow the fastai steps to create a GPU-enabled VM: https://course.fast.ai/start_gcp.
+- [ ] Follow the fastai steps to create a GPU-enabled VM: https://course.fast.ai/start_gcp.
 This worked for me in the past, so why mess with it.
+Pick a zone such as us-west1-b with more GPUs and GPU options.
+For preemptible instances, it is becoming harder to find resources: https://cloud.google.com/compute/docs/gpus/gpu-regions-zones.

-- Follow the instructions to install PixPlot, which is currently recommending Anaconda.
+- [ ] Follow the instructions to install PixPlot, which is currently recommending Anaconda.
 This is another good reason to use fastai's steps: https://github.com/YaleDHLab/pix-plot.
 Use `conda activate pixplot` to enter the environment I created.
+You DO NOT need PixPlot locally, just the python web server and a browser!

 - Once I have the images and the metadata file (using some kind of rsync or scp command), this should just work.
 The pixplot create syntax is incredibly simple.
-- Q: Can the PixPlot server be viewed from my local machine?
-Is some kind of tunneling needed?
-As I recall, I just rsynced the processed PixPlot directory to my own machine.
-- Make sure to shut down the instance!

 ## Python setup